Close

 How To Prepare

 Boil the potatoes for 15-20 minutes in a huge bowl until they turn tender.
 Drain the water, peel, and dice.
 Take another bowl and add sugar, salt, pepper, and vinegar.
 Toss the diced potatoes in that and layer it with salad dressing.
-Wedge the eggs by cutting and fold a little more than half the amount into the mix.
+Wedge the eggs by cutting and folding a little more than half the amount into the mix.
 Garnish with parsley and add the remaining eggs.
 Seal the bowl with a lid and refrigerate.
 Serve fresh.

 Time Required